JenniferFell1/JenniferFell1/README.md

 - 🌱 I’m currently learning **webscrapping**
 - 👯 I’m looking to collaborate on open source
 - 🤔 I’m looking for help with **Python code** 👩‍💻
-- 💬 Ask me about Data Analysis Book Recommendations 📚
+- 💬 Ask me about Data Analysis book recommendations 📚
 - 📫 How to reach me: Here!
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I'm learning to knit socks 🧦